 The Stanford Graduate School of Business has announced the Stanford MBA essay questions for this year’s application.
 Today, we’re sharing our Stanford MBA essay tips to help you create a positive impression through your application materials.
-This year’s essays are the same as they were last year, with a shorter recommended total length.
+This year’s essays are the same as last year, with a shorter recommended total length.
 As you prepare your applications for the fall, note that Stanford has published FAQs about COVID and its effect on admissions.

 The admissions committee at Stanford has gained significant insight into applicants by asking, “What matters most, and why?” along with “Why Stanford?”
 These questions are simple, yet the answers are revealing.
 Also, the optional essay allows you to go beyond your resume and describe a time you had an impact.